‘Pre’ diabetes? What is this?

 If you are diagnosed with prediabetes, your doctor should clearly set out the steps you need to take to lower your risk of developing type 2 diabetes.

-Can I stop prediabetes developing into type 2 diabetes?
+Can I stop prediabetes from developing into type 2 diabetes?

 YES!!!
 The good news is that cases of prediabetes that are identified early on can be reversed, preventing them from progressing into full-blown type 2 diabetes.
 Each year in the UK, 5% to 10% of people diagnosed with prediabetes go on to develop type 2 diabetes.